-Siphon colonic irrigation is carried out to empty the intestine and get rid of faecal matter, mucus and gases.
-Technically, the procedure is carried out using a unique installation.
-Mineralised water can be used to wash the intestine.
+Siphon colonic irrigation using to empty the intestine and get rid of faecal matter, mucus and gases.
+Technically, therapists need a unique installation to carry out the procedure.
+Moreover, they can use mineralised water to wash the intestine.

-Colonic irrigation as a healing procedure and as an integral part of practising medicine has a centuries-old history but acquires a scientific justification only from the end of the XVIII to the beginning of the XIX century.
+Colonic irrigation as a healing procedure and as an integral part of practising medicine has a centuries-old history.
+However, it acquired a scientific justification only from the end of the XVIII to the beginning of the XIX century.

-It is known that the intestinal mucosa is the most complex organ of exchange between intestinal contents and the internal environment of the body.
-Hence the task of cleaning the intestine is, first of all, the elimination of the pathological process in the gut itself, which is the source of infection for the body, as well as the stabilisation of its microflora and electrolyte balance.
-Conversely, a healthy intestine can and should be used to eliminate the excretion of endotoxins from the body during various diseases of internal organs.
+The fact is that the intestinal mucosa is the most complex organ of exchange between intestinal contents and the internal environment of the body.
+Hence, the task of cleaning the intestine is, firstly, the elimination of the pathological process from the gut.
+Besides, that pathological process may be the source of infection for the whole body.
+Moreover, colonic may stabilise the microflora and electrolyte balance in the gut.

-After filling the intestine with water, you should wait 2-3 minutes, and then withdraw water from the colon through the speculum-hose by switching the three-way tap.
-This manipulation is repeated several times within half an hour.
+After filling the intestine with water, you should wait 2-3 minutes.
+And then withdraw water from the colon through the speculum-hose by switching the three-way tap.
 Simultaneously, you can introduce from 0.5 to 1.0 litres of solution into the colon, and use 6 to 9 litres on the entire procedure.

-For washing the intestine, mineralised water with a temperature of 32-38°C is used.
-A course of 3 or 4 colonics is usually prescribed at intervals of 1 or 2 days between treatments.
+For washing the intestine, therapists use mineralised water with a temperature of 32-38°C. We usually recommend a course of 3 or 4 colonics at intervals of 1 or 2 days between treatments.

 Siphon colonic irrigation is performed in our clinic in London under the supervision of specialists.